SyedHuzaifa007/SyedHuzaifa007/README.md

 ### 💟 My Favourite Quote
 ---
-#### *"Three things to follow and you can achieve everything: Hardwork, Honesty and Truthfullness."*
+#### *"Three things to follow and you can achieve everything in your life: Hardwork, Honesty and Truthfullness."*
 **- Syed Huzaifa**

 <!--